navgurukul/newton/if-else/if-statement-with-code/if-statement-code-intro.md

 	print "Poha"
 ```

 In the above example, we take the day as input from the user.
-According to the day enetered, we print the food item for that particular day.
+According to the day entered, we print the food item for that particular day.
 Read the comments carefully to understand how the code is executed at every step.

+### Note:
-*Note: While entering the input for the day, you'll have to enter it exactly as it is used in the if conditions.
-Since Python is case-sensitive, it will treat `Monday` and `monday` differently.*
+ While entering the input for the day, you'll have to enter it exactly as it is used in the if conditions.
+Since Python is case-sensitive, it will treat `Monday` and `monday` differently.

-# More examples
+### More examples

 We have only used `==` comparison operator in the if statements.
 In the booleans exercise, we had seen other comparison operators as well.
 For example:
 1. `>`: Greater than